How to Install and Set Up Git on Windows, Mac and Linux

 git config --global core.autocrlf input

 Configuring this consistently across your team, ideally enforced through a .gitattributes file in the repository, prevents line ending conflicts from cluttering your project history.
+This is one of those configurations that you set once and then never think about again, but it quietly prevents a whole category of frustrating problems.

 Creating Your First Repository

 With Git installed and configured, you are ready to create your first repository.
 A repository is simply a folder that Git is tracking.
 The git init command sets up that tracking by creating a hidden .git directory inside your project folder.
+This hidden folder is where Git stores all its magic—the complete history, configuration, and metadata for your project.

 mkdir my-project